Showing all 9 results

 Wen Dan Wan is an herbal formula that works to reduce excess phlegm and balance the Stomach and Gallbladder.
 On the surface, it can help treat issues like nausea, vomiting, and mucus, but it also has a deeper function.
 This imbalance can cause issues with timidity, restlessness, anxiety, insomnia, and generalized nervousness.

 The Liver and Gallbladder can be susceptible to heat, and stagnation.
-When that happens, heat and irritation creates issues like red, sore eyes, hypertension, headaches, migraines. earaches, tinnitus, dark urine, and digestive upset.
+When that happens, heat and irritation create issues like red, sore eyes, hypertension, headaches, and migraines. earaches, tinnitus, dark urine, and digestive upset.
 To bring the body back to balance, we need cooling herbs, like those in Long Dan Xie Gan Tang.

 Feeling one-sided?
 Need better digestive support?
 Want to boost your courage and decisiveness?
 Shop our full collection of Chinese herbal formulas for better Gallbladder health today!